 PE (Physical Education)

 On Friday, pupils take part in PE and Swimming lessons.
-They will need to wear a tracksuit to school and bring their swimming kit with them.
+They will need to wear their PE kit (a black of grey tracksuit) to school and bring their swimming kit with them.

-To support their learning at home, we ask parents and carers to read with their child at least 4 times a week and record this in their reading diaries.
-Homework is set on a Friday and is due in the following Thursday.
-Pupils will have spellings and times tables to practise as well as a short grammar and arithmetic activity.
+To support their learning at home, we ask parents and carers to read with their child at least three times a week and record this in their reading diaries.
+Homework is set on a Friday and is due the following Thursday.
+Pupils will have a list of spellings and five short tasks, each based on their main subjects: English, maths, science and topic.
 If you would like to know how best to support your child with their homework, please just let us know.

 - Autumn: At the beginning of the Year, pupils In Year 3 will study stories linked to our topic of the Stone Age.
 Pupils will spend a lot of time developing their descriptive skills through composing diaries and setting descriptions.
 After half term, we will explore fictional and non-fictional writing, linked to the topic of holidays.